 According to a report from a White House task force, childhood obesity rates have tripled in recent decades.
 And, Kentucky now has the third highest rate of childhood obesity in the nation.

 Increased use of cars and video games, the reduction of physical education and availability of unhealthy food all contribute to these statistics.
 But, there are ways to help all children be physically active, improving their health as well as their academic, emotional and social well-being.
 Viewers explore the issue in "More Than Child's Play: Why Physical Activity Matters," part of KET's Be Well health initiative.
-The program aired Tuesday, Jan.
-25 at 9/8 p.m.
-CT on KET.
+The program first aired Jan.
+25, 2011.

 “More Than Child's Play” closely examines the causes, the serious consequences and the possible solutions to children's sedentary lifestyles.
 The program visits Wellington Elementary, one of two new health and fitness magnet schools in Louisville, which has already attracted national attention for its innovative policies and cutting-edge fitness lab.
 Viewers also meet parents, students, teachers and administrators at Campbell Ridge Elementary School in Northern Kentucky, Hopkins Elementary in Somerset, Stanford Elementary School and Lexington's Ashland Elementary, all of which are finding exciting new ways to make physical activity a priority.